Mjboothaus/Autodraw/README.md

 # Autodraw

+## Status

+Can't run as yet -- trying to sort with Gitpod

 ## What It Does
 This python script works by scanning a user-selected image and using PIL to find it's edges and apply additional filters to return a monchrome image.
 Then the filtered image is scanned for white pixels, which are subsequently written to a temporary text file.
 From here, GUI automation through pynput is used to click each of these coordinates from the text file - recreating the image.
 This drawing can then be saved by storing the text file in the 'drawings' folder to be reused.